jmassaims/sbe_ctd_proc/README.md

 **Known issues**

-* latest versions of starlette causes 404 for static files. see [NiceGUI issue #4255](https://github.com/zauberzeug/nicegui/issues/4255) \
+* Starlette versions 0.42 to 0.45.2 caused a 404 for static files. see [NiceGUI issue #4255](https://github.com/zauberzeug/nicegui/issues/4255) \
-Workaround: currently starlette is pinned to 0.41.3 in pyproject.toml
+Workaround: Starlette version set to >=0.45.3 in pyproject.toml

 ## Miscalaneous Issues